technovangelist/katacoda-scenarios/k8s2-tags/step1.md

 In the previous section we had a real application we were working with.
-We will come back to that soon, but for now let's just looking at a simple collection of pods.
+We will come back to that soon, but for now let's just look at a simple collection of pods.
 They are all the same apart from their tags.
 Let's take a look at how useful those tags are.

 1. Verify that all the pods are up and running using this command:
    `kubectl get pods`{{execute}}